-As part of the T4 fire risk assessment project, Holistic Fire Safety have been commissioned to complete a compartmentation survey on each HRRB.
-Holistic Fire Safety have appraised the compartmentation of each building and subsequently identified all breaches and defects in fire resisting construction.
+As part of the T4 fire risk assessment project, Holistic Fire Safety completed a compartmentation survey on each HRRB.
+Holistic Fire Safety has appraised the compartmentation of each building and subsequently identified all breaches and defects in fire resisting construction.

-Holistic Fire Safety have utilised 'Bolster' which is a digital recording platform to identify breaches and their locations.
-Each survey will generate a PDF document which can be used to brief Senior Management on findings.
 HFS's passive fire protection installers who work under the BM Trada Q-Mark scheme have identified each individual penetration and plotted them onto the building layout plans.
 Each report has identified the surface, substrate and size of each penetration before providing examples of materials which could be used to remediate.